SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences

 \section{Abstract}

 The increasing size of large language models (LLMs) has led to a surge in memory requirements during training, often exceeding the capacity of high-bandwidth memory (HBM).
 Swap-based memory optimization incurs neither accuracy loss nor additional end-to-end overhead when effectively overlapped, thus being an attractive solution.
-However, existing swap methods assume consistent operator sequences, which is impractical in Eager Mode, where operator sequences can vary during change.
+However, existing swap methods assume consistent operator sequences, which is impractical in Eager Mode, where operator sequences can vary across iterations.

 We propose \sys, which redesigns the end-to-end process of swap-based memory optimization and is the first work to consider varying operator sequences in Eager Mode. \sys (i) introduces a lightweight online profiler to enable continuous profiling for monitoring operator sequences, (ii) generates effective swap policies with limited operator information, and (iii) optimizes the policy execution module for accurate policy application and better performance.
-Experimental results demonstrate that \sys reduces profiling overhead by 84.25\%, enables training models up to 4$\times$ larger than hardware memory while adapting to changes in operator sequences, improves performance by up to 38.94\% compared to recomputation or high-degree parallelism.
+Experimental results demonstrate that \sys reduces profiling overhead by 84.25\%, enables training models up to 4$\times$ larger than hardware memory while adapting to changes in operator sequences, and improves performance by up to 38.94\% compared to recomputation or high-degree parallelism.